 Two E-8C aircraft returned to Europe in late 1996 to support Joint Endeavor.
-E-8Cs also participated in USAF and Joint exercises throughout 1997.
+E-8Cs also participated in USAF and joint exercises throughout 1997.
+The E-8C deployed to Korea in 1998.

 E-8A.
 Prototype version, with specialized equipment installed aboard two specially modified 707-300 airframes.
 One was converted to an in-flight pilot trainer in 1997, and the second has been placed in long-term storage.